Nadrieril/blog/_posts/2025-12-05-on-places-and-their-magic.md

 ---
-title: "The Implicit Magic of Places"
+title: "The Implicit Magics of Places"
 date: 2025-12-06 20:32 +0100
 ---